ramboz/aem-cwv-helper/README.md

 callCostlyApi(() => formatDate(new Date()); // Format a date for a given region
 ```

+Some good candidates here are:
+- all the `Intl` APIs, especially for data and time formatting
+- the `HTMLElement`'s `outerHTML` property

 ### `callCostlyUiApi(fn)`

 Executes a function `fn` that performs a costly UI update using `requestAnimationFrame` behind the scene.
 This ensures that UI updates are synchronized with the browser's rendering pipeline, leading to smoother animations and transitions and preventing jank.